About the Special Masters Program

-This year, we are relaunching our Special Masters Program with a focus on creating a pipeline for attorneys of color and other underrepresented communities to volunteer in the courts and inspire them to become judges.
-The new program will be administered in partnership with the Unified Court System and the Franklin H. Williams Judicial Commission.
+The program, was relaunched in 2021 with a focus on creating a pipeline for attorneys of color and other underrepresented communities to volunteer in the courts and inspire them to become judges.
+The new program is administered in partnership with the Unified Court System and the Franklin H. Williams Judicial Commission.

 In order to be considered for the Program, applicants must:

-• Be able to complete mandatory training before starting as a Special Master.
+- Be able to complete mandatory training during their term as a Special Master.

 How to Apply

-In order to apply to the Program, please submit your resume and a one-page letter indicating why you are interested in serving as a Special Master and how you are qualified for the role.
-Email the documents to the attention of L. Austin D’Souza, the Special Masters Coordinator at: email@example.com.
-Current Application Period is CLOSED.
-Please check in the Fall of 2022 for details regarding application deadlines.
+In order to apply to the Program, please submit your resume, a one-page letter indicating why you are interested in serving as a Special Master and how you are qualified for the role, and a writing sample (maximum 10 pages).

 Frequently Asked Questions

 The Special Masters Program is a volunteer program; however, participants will receive approximately five hours of complimentary CLE credits as part of their training.
 Additionally, special masters will have a unique opportunity to work closely and be mentored by a Justice of the Supreme Court.